dfelinto/blender-manual/data_system/scenes.rst

 .. admonition:: Sequence shot
    :class: note

    Sometimes, a single shot lasts several minutes: its a "sequence shot", which might even be a complete scene on its own.
    Technique hard to master if you don't want your audience to fall asleep!

 A single Blender file is organized and set up to be able to contain an entire movie.
-Each .blend file can contain multiple scenes.
+Each . blend file can contain multiple scenes.
 A scene is a bunch of objects, organized into layers.
 As you progress through the creative process, you use a set of window :doc:`screen layouts <data_system/scene_creation>` specifically designed to help you work efficiently through the creative process: model the objects and create the props, clothe the actors and dress the set (assign materials), define the action (animation), render the video, and produce the movie.
 You can tailor these screen layouts, and create custom layouts, to match your working preferences.

 Planning Your Timeline